 Gurudwara Pathar Sahib comprises a huge hall and the holy stone with imprints of Guru Nanak DevJi placed in the middle.
 A langar is available within the Gurudwara all round the clock.

-Leh, situated at about 25 miles from the Gurudwara, is the nearest airport.
+By Air Leh, situated at about 25 miles from the Gurudwara, is the nearest airport.
 One can take taxi or a bus from Leh Airport to visit GurudwaraPathar Sahib.
 Leh received flights from Delhi, Jammu and Srinagar.
 Srinagar Airport is another option to reach here.
 This has flights connecting Leh to Mumbai, Delhi, Bangalore, Leh, Jammu and even Dubai.

-Kalka railway station is the closest from this shrine.
+By Rail Kalka railway station is the closest from this shrine.
 Taxis or buses can be hired to arrive at Manali via Shimla.
 Regular taxi and bus services are available to take devotees from Manali to Leh.
 From Leh one can hire another taxi or bus service to reach Gurudwara.
 Another good option to reach there is Jammu.

-There are two ways to reach Gurudwara Pathar Sahib via road.
+By Road There are two ways to reach Gurudwara Pathar Sahib via road.
 One road way is from Srinagar via Kargil and the other option is from Manali via Sarchu and Dharchu.
 Both roads are blocked at times due to snowfalls or landslides.
 Therefore, the routes are opened from June till October.
 Regular bus and taxi services are available to reach Leh.
 However, for a visit to Gurudwara Pathar Sahib, one has to hire a taxi service.